pwwl/CoCoTsimulator/README.md

 # CoCoT: Collaborative Contact Tracing Simulation Tool

-This tool was used to help test the algorithms in our published paper "CoCoT: Collaborative Contact Tracing" ([codaspy version]() <-please cite this version with included [bibtex](citation.bibtex), [KiltHub version]()).
+This tool was used to help test the algorithms in our published paper "CoCoT: Collaborative Contact Tracing" ([CODASPY version]() <-please cite this version with included [bibtex](citation.bibtex), [Technical Report version]()).
 `CoCoTsimulator` (CoCoT) is a java tool that simulates wireless contact tracing protocols between phones to experiment with improving their accuracy, even in the face of adversaries.
-The simulator places people (agents) in a 2d environment, simulates BLE-based distance estimates between them, and then evaluates how different algorithms improve distance-estimate accuracy.
+The simulator places people (agents) in a 2d environment, simulates Bluetooth LowEnergy(BLE)-based distance estimates between them, and then evaluates how different algorithms improve distance-estimate accuracy.
 People can be placed in realistic, repeatable ways using AgentFiles, which tell CoCoT where people would be positioned in the 2D area over time.

 ## Quickstart guide